Comparison of thermodynamic behaviors of two regular-AdS black holes: Introduction

 \section{Introduction}

-The black hole singularity is a well-known challenge in general relativity.
+Black hole (BH) singularity is a well-known challenge in general relativity.
 Penrose and Hawking's famous work showed that the existence of singularity is inevitable \cite{1}.
 In order to avoid singularity, the regular solution of the Einstein equation is constructed.
-Bardeen obtained the first black hole solution non-singular at the origin in 1968 \cite{2}.
-Ay\'{o}n-Beato and Garc\'{\i}a pointed out the physical source of the regular black holes might be nonlinear electrodynamics \cite{3}.
-Inspired by Bardeen's idea, Hayward proposed a static spherically symmetric black hole with non-singular, which shows limitation and regularity for the curvature invariant in the space-time \cite{4}.
-The stress-energy tensor of the Hayward black hole satisfies the weak energy condition and violates the strong energy condition, and it is also a degenerate configuration of the nonlinear magnetic monopole gravity field \cite{5}.
-Many further studies showed that regular black holes always share similar kinetic and thermodynamic properties \cite{6,7,8,9,10,11}.
+Bardeen obtained the first regular BH solution in 1968 \cite{2}.
+Ay\'{o}n-Beato and Garc\'{\i}a pointed out the physical source of the regular BHs might be the nonlinear electrodynamics \cite{3}.
+Inspired by Bardeen's idea, Hayward proposed a static spherically symmetric BH sulution, showing the limitation and regularity invariance of the curvature in the regular space-time \cite{4}.
+The stress-energy tensor of the Hayward BH satisfies the weak energy condition, and it violates the strong energy condition and belongs to a degenerate configuration of the nonlinear magnetic monopole gravity field \cite{5}.
+Moreover, many kinds of researches showed that the regular BHs always share similar kinetic properties \cite{6,7,8,9,10,11}.